myfriendsloveme/myfriendsloveme.github.io/index.md

 ## March 28, 2019
-### Mental Pain: 4 Physical Pain: 0
+### Mental Pain: 5 Physical Pain: 0 Sleep Hours: 10:30 PM ~ 6:00 AM

-[6:21 AM] It's almost like I can see whether it would be a good day or a ad one.
+[8:24 AM] It's almost like I can see forsee whether I'll have a good day or a bad one.
+I woke up feeling the storm.
+Just a usual endless thoughts of regret and jealousy.

+I talked to my friend Niki on the phone yesterday for our weekly mental health check-ins.
+She is so kind and caring.
+For someone who is a few years younger than, she is so much wiser and more mature.
+We talked about my horrendous week, dictated by the steroid.
+She gave me medical advice that my sports doc failed to mention.
+She told me to keep track of my schedule, becasuse prescriptions often have debilitating effects on the circadian rhythm.
+So, I'm keeping track of them now.
+We also talked about how to fight loneliness.
+Like the song by Wilco.

+I'm in class.
+I should be teaching, but instead I'm writing here.
+I'm such a shitty person.
+I texted a Kaya because of the mental pain.
+I haven't heard back yet.

 ## March 27, 2019
 ### Mental Pain: 1 Physical Pain: 0

-[Written on March 6:21 AM]
+[Written on March 6:21 AM] I didn't have a chance to write yesterday.
+Shame.

 ## March 26, 2019
 ### Mental Pain: 1 Physical Pain: 0